Semantic-Org/Semantic-UI/README.md

 **Semantic is being reworked for a ``1.0`` release for Spring.**

-Although the pre-release branch is actively being maintained ``0.x.x`` for bugs, most important features will land in ``1.0``.
-Beta documentation will be available soon.
+Although the pre-release branch ``0.x.x`` is actively being maintained, most important features like better theming support, and new components will land in ``1.0``.

-Please look back soon for more developments.
+Beta documentation will be available soon for testers and early adopters.

 ## Translations